Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 The first number in the output is the version number.
 If it is **3.0.8 or greater**, then you have Psychtoolbox-3.
 Pick one:

-1. If you have an older version of Psychtoolbox, remove it by following the instructions in the next section, [Removing Old Versions](#removing)
+1. If you have an older version of Psychtoolbox than 3.0.8, remove it by following the instructions in the next section, [Removing Old Versions](#removing)
 2. If you don’t have Psychtoolbox-3 at all, read the [Installation Instructions](#installation) below.
 3. If you do have it, skip down to the [Staying Up-to-Date](#upgrading) section below.

 Removing Old Versions of Psychtoolbox {#removing}
 -------------------------------------------------